 Now that the Shipwire app is connected and carrier-calculated rates are enabled, you can configure individual products to be fulfilled.
 You can also set product inventory levels to be updated every 24 hours using the Shipwire real-time inventory service.

-NOTE: You must add products to Shipwire before creating products in Shopify.
+IMPORTANT: You must add products to Shipwire before creating products in Shopify.
 Shopify verifies the existence of product SKUs in your Shipwire account when creating or updating a product that uses Shipwire for fulfillment.

 - Use the left navigation bar to to select the Products tab.
 If you have not created a product, do so by clicking the Add a product button and proceed to the next step.
 You may also click the Import products link below it to upload a CSV spreadsheet.